CLSherrod/clsherrod.github.io/_posts/2008-03-03-what-constitutes-abundance.md

 date: 2008-03-03
 published: true
 categories:
-- Essays
+  - Success & Prosperity
 tags:
-- social responsibility
+  - abundance
-permalink: "/what-constitutes-abundance/"
+permalink: /what-constitutes-abundance/
 ---
 Not what we have but what we enjoy, constitutes our abundance. - John Petit-Senn<